Defending Against Liens. Know your rights under California law.

 Use the free tool →Your Rights Under California Law

-California property owners and contractors have substantial rights under state construction law.
+Property owners and contractors in California carry substantial rights under state construction law.

 Property owner rights

-Owners have the right to construction that meets building codes, approved plans, and the standards of Civil Code §896.
-When construction fails these standards, owners can pursue claims for repair costs, consequential damages, and in some cases attorney fees.
+California owners have the right to expect work that meets building codes, the approved plans, and Civil Code § 896 standards.
+Failures support claims for repair costs, diminution in value, and other damages.

 Contractor rights